FelixOnline/v2/content/articles/2011-11-3-fight-for-freedom.md

 subtitle: >
   Mr Poppadom discusses a land of opportunity, “where people can think and act and worship any way they want”
 date: "2011-11-03 21:01:31 +0000"

 # Attributes from Felix Online V1
 id: "1679"
 old_path: /biz/1679/fight-for-freedom
 aliases:
  - /biz/1679/fight-for-freedom
+imported: true
+comments:
+ - This post is truely excellent youve really hit the nail on the head with your argument there I just hope other readers have the wisdom to understand what your getting at

 # Article Taxonomies
 categories:
  - business
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true